-If you work from home, you might be wondering how fast your internet speed needs to be in order to do your work.
+If you work from home (or want to start!), you might be wondering how fast your internet speed needs to be in order to do your work.

 When talking about the size of data files, remember the difference between bits (b) and bytes (B).
 There are 8 bits in one byte, so 10 bytes is 10*8 = 80 bits.
 4MB (four megabytes) is 4*8 = 32 Mb (thirty two megabits).